leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 $$\sum_{j \in {j: j\leq a^*} (W_j - a)^2 = \sum_{j \in {j: j> a} (W_j - a^*)^2|$$

+In words, we are squaring both the negative errors and positive errors and ensuring that the error on both sides are the same.
 To code this idea up, we could compute the squared distances then return whether the right and left values equal.
 ```python
 import pandas as pd